You should now have a fully functional HTPC. Congrats! But don’t crack open that High Life just yet. It’s time to get some media applications setup.

 If you built your HTPC to closely resemble the rig we completed in parts 1-4, you should have quite the media powerhouse on your hands.
 Every bit as powerful as your normal, everyday workstation.
 Since we invested a little extra coin in our Core i5, we might as well not let it go to waste.
 Our HTPC is a very capable encoding machine.
 This is where you can really start to get into trouble.
 Ripping and encoding Blu-ray’s and DVD’s is not the problem, the problem is storage and accessing your new digital content.

-If all you want from your ripped movies is to watch them in the comfort of your living room, you can just buy a few large internal hard drives (if you have the space inside you chassis) or external hard drives, and you are probably good to go.
-Blu-ray discs can take up a shit ton of space if you rip them at their native bitrate.
+If all you want from your ripped movies is to watch them in the comfort of your living room, you can just buy a few large internal hard drives (if you have the space inside your chassis) or external hard drives, and you are probably good to go.
+Blu-ray discs can take up a ton of space if you rip them at their native bitrate.
 You are looking at probably 25-40+ GB per disc.
-This will quickly drain your HDD of it storage space.
+This will quickly drain your HDD of its storage space.
 So you will need to plan accordingly.
-If you find yourself running out of storage space, expansion space inside your HTPC case, or you would rather not clutter the outside of your HTPC with a bunch of external drives, you may want to opt for an NAS (Network-Attached Storage) server.
-I won’t go into detail here about how to build an NAS or how to set one up in this post, but an NAS can have many uses, especially if you have a large media library.
+If you find yourself running out of storage space, expansion space inside your HTPC case or you would rather not clutter the outside of your HTPC with a bunch of external drives, you may want to opt for a NAS (Network-Attached Storage) server.
+I won’t go into detail here about how to build a NAS or how to set one up in this post, but a NAS can have many uses, especially if you have a large media library.
 For our purposes, we will just focus on our HTPC and its capabilities as a self-contained unit.

 Ripping Movies and TV Shows

 There is nothing better than having your favorite movies and TV shows instantly available.
 There is no need to find a disc, insert the disc, and wait for it to load.
-What a pain in the fucking ass.
-Wouldn’t you rather have instant access and the ability to skip all of that bullshit at the beginning of every Blu-ray or DVD?
+What a pain in the butt.
+Wouldn’t you rather have instant access and the ability to skip all of that fluff at the beginning of every Blu-ray or DVD?
 Yes?
 Then ripping your media collection might be for you.
-I am not going to get into the legality of the whole thing, just copy the shit you already own, and not what you pick up at the nearest Redbox.
-I know you are probably going to anyway, but whatever, I’m not your fucking daddy.
+I am not going to get into the legality of the whole thing, just copy what you already own, and not what you pick up at the nearest Redbox.
+I know you are probably going to anyway, but whatever, I’m not your daddy.